campusbeats/campusbeats.github.io/index.md

 import '/imports/ui/layouts/user';
 import '/imports/ui/pages/directory';
 import '/imports/ui/pages/filter';
+import '/imports/ui/pages/beats';
+import '/imports/ui/pages/home';
+import '/imports/ui/pages/admin';
 import '/imports/ui/pages/landing';
 import '/imports/ui/pages/user';
+import '/imports/ui/stylesheets/style.css';
 import '/imports/api/base';
 import '/imports/api/profile';
 import '/imports/api/interest';
-import '/imports/ui/stylesheets/style.css';
 ```

-Apart from the last line that imports style.css directly, the other lines all invoke the index.js file in the specified directory.
+All of the directories import their specified index.js file, except for the style.css which is imported directly.

-We use this approach to make it more simple to understand what code is loaded and in what order, and to simplify debugging when some code or templates do not appear to be loaded.
-In our approach, there are only two places to look for top-level imports: the main.js files in client/ and server/, and the index.js files in import subdirectories.
+This approach is necessary in order to understand the order and type of code that is loaded in our application.
+It makes it easier to debug code or tempaltes that are not loaded, meaning they may not appear when the application is built.
+Ideally, top-level imports are located in two places: the main.js files in client/ and server/.
+Other index.js files are used to import subdirectories.

-Note that this two-level import structure ensures that all code and templates are loaded, but does not ensure that the symbols needed in a given file are accessible.
-So, for example, a symbol bound to a collection still needs to be imported into any file that references it.
+Although the top-level import structure guarantees all of the necessary code and templates are loaded, it does not mean symbols are accessisble within a file.
+For instance, a symbol would need to be imported into a specific file if it is bounded to a collection.

 ## Naming conventions